moskomule/moskomule/README.md

 * I will visit EPFL CIS @ Lausanne🇨🇭 and Fraunhofer IIS @ Nürnberg🇩🇪 from 8th to 15th March 2023.
 * Our paper "[Nyström Method for Accurate and Scalable Implicit Differentiation](https://arxiv.org/abs/2302.09726)" is accepted at AISTATS 2023.
 * I received a doctoral degree as a representative student of the Graduate School of Information Science and Technology, UTokyo.
-* I visted at IIT @ Genova on July 2022.
+* I visited IIT @ Genova in July 2022.
 * I successfully defended my PhD thesis!
 * Our paper "DJMix: Unsupervised Task-agnostic Image Augmentation for Improving Robustness of Convolutional Neural Networks" is accepted at IJCNN 2022.
 * I am promoted to Excellent Research Assistant @ UTokyo.